akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 * allReplicas
 * persistenceId

-As well as methods that **can only be** used in the event handler, accessed through `getActiveActiveContext`.
+As well as methods that **can only be** used in the event handler, accessed through `getReplicationContext`.
 The values these methods return relate to the event that is being processed.

 @@@